 Seattle Dharma Refuge is led by Rev. Master Basil Singer.
-Rev. Master Basil has been a Soto Zen Buddhist monk for over twenty-five years.
+Rev. Master Basil has been a Soto Zen Buddhist monk for thirty years.
 He was ordained by Rev. Master Jiyu Kennett in 1993, transmitted by Rev. Master Koshin Schomberg in 1999, and named a Master in 2003.
 He trained at North Cascades Buddhist Priory for 21 years.

 Formerly Burt or Burton Singer, Rev. Master Basil originally joined the Seattle group in the spring of 1986, after moving to Seattle from New York City.
 At that time the group was led by his teacher, Rev. Master Koshin Schomberg.